All travellers face risks overseas. In certain countries or cultures, women face greater risks than men and may be more vulnerable.

 - If you ever feel uncomfortable or in danger, attract attention by shouting or making a scene.
 Use your judgement if you suspect someone has weapons.

-- Have a photo of your partner (real or imagined) to keep away unwanted romantic attention.
+- Have a photo of your partner (real or imagined) to avoid unwanted romantic attention.

 Dress for the destination